-The figure above shows that Sand and Gravel Sales have been fluctuating over the current plan period.
-Sales peaked in 2014 at 4.37Mt, troughed in 2012 at 2.30Mt (lowest level in 10 years) and maintained a ten-year average of roughly 3.2Mtpa.
-The ten-year average is below the Minerals Local Plan annual apportionment of 4.31 by roughly 1Mtpa.
+The figure above shows that Sand and Gravel Sales have been fluctuating.
+Sales peaked in 2014 at 4.37Mt, troughed in 2012 at 2.30Mt (lowest level in 10 years) and maintained a tenyear average of roughly 3.23mtpa.
+The ten-year average is below the Minerals Local Plan annual apportionment.